- About Fragile X

 - Ways to Give

-This blood test, developed in 1992, is accurate and can detect carriers and fully-affected individuals.
+DNA testing for Fragile X, developed in 1992, is accurate and can detect carriers and fully-affected individuals.
 It can be ordered by any physician; the blood sample is then sent to a lab that offers the test.
-It usually takes several weeks to get the results.
+It usually takes several weeks to get results.

 Most major U.S. medical centers offer the Fragile X test.
 It may cost several hundred dollars but is usually covered by health insurance.
 Prenatal testing with chorionic villus sampling or amniocentesis allows diagnosis of FMR1 mutation while the fetus is in utero and appears to be reliable.